pchiorean/Indentz/docs/README.md

 * **Manually:** It asks for the QR text and adds the code on the page or in a separate file.

-* **Batch:** If a file named `QR.txt` is found in the same folder, it processes it.
+* **Batch:** If a file named `QR.txt` is found in the same folder, it reads the codes from it.
 It must be a 2 column TSV *(tab-separated values)* file; the first column is the filename, the second the QR code.
 The first line (the header) is ignored:

   Filename | @QR
   :--- | :---